 Amanda Raquel Dorval (b.
 1987), originally from Queens, NYC, is a Nuyorican-Dominican artist, library professional, Middle Eastern Studies graduate student, and anti-war veteran who served seven years in the US Air Force as an Arabic linguist.
-She received her BA in art history from Barnard College and graduated in May 2022 with an MS in Library and Information Science from Long Island University with a concentration in Archives Management, Rare Books and Special Collections.
-Amanda was the Bibliographer of Indigenous American art at The Metropolitan Museum of Art’s Watson Library from 2021 to 2022.
+She has a BA in art history from Barnard College of Columbia University.
+In May 2022, Amanda received her first master's degree in Library and Information Science from Long Island University with a concentration in Archives Management, Rare Books and Special Collections.
+In May 2024, she earned her second master's degree in Near Eastern Studies from New York University, with a thesis that explored the cross-cultural influences of the Islamic World within Puerto Rican visual culture.
+Amanda currently works as Curatorial Associate in the Exhibitions Department of the New York Public Library, Stephen A. Schwarzman Building.
+Formerly, she was the Bibliographer of Indigenous American art at The Metropolitan Museum of Art’s Watson Library from 2021 to 2022.
 She was a 2022-2023 Research Fellow at the Hispanic Society Museum & Library, and also has library/archive experience at the American Museum of Natural History, World Monuments Fund, Brooklyn Museum, Jewish Museum, and Wildenstein Plattner Institute.
-As an artist, Amanda receives inspiration from her cultural heritage and military experiences.
-She is interested in the exploration of traditional and popular Puerto Rican, Nuyorican, and Taíno heritage and culture through use of photography, photocollage, sewing, beadwork, painting, embroidery, weaving, and costume design.

 Photo: self-portrait, 2023.